We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given three strings a, b, and c, your task is to find a string that has the minimum length and contains all three strings as substrings.
-If there are multiple such strings, return the lexicographically smallest one.
+Given three strings a, b, and c, find the shortest possible string that contains all three as substrings.
+If multiple such strings exist, return the lexicographically smallest one.

 Key Insights